hyunbinseo/holidays-kr/README.md

 - The `/public` directory has been removed.
 - Saturday, Sunday checks have been removed.
 - Throws `RangeError` instead of returning `null`.
+- `isHoliday` uses the latest 2 years of holiday data.

 ```diff
 # Yearly holidays changed from a Map to an Object.